Mika (singer): 2015–2018: No Place in Heaven

+On 29 January 2016, an uptempo remix of "Hurts" was released as the final single from No Place in Heaven.
+The song was included on the soundtrack of the Italian film Un Bacio (A Kiss) (2016), directed by Ivan Cotroneo, which explores the theme of fighting against homophobia and bullying.
+Cotroneo also directed the song's music video, which featured clips from the movie and Mika alongside the film's three main actors.
+At the time, Mika was quoted as saying, "It was extraordinary to find out how the words of my song were perfect for the film.
+So the collaboration with Ivan was born naturally."
+Later that year, Mika began filming for his television show, titled Stasera casa Mika (2016-17), in Italy.
+The show was in a variety format, and featured a number of Italian actors, musicians and other cultural icons, as well as performers from around the world, including Kylie Minogue, Sting, LP and Dita Von Teese.
+In addition to music, the show had comedy sketches and in-depth looks at life around Italy.
+The show won the 2017 Rose d'Or as Best Entertainment Series.
+That same year (and briefly in 2019), Mika hosted a series of episodes of Mika: The Art Of Song on BBC Radio 2.
+In the programs, he discussed musical influences and focused on a variety of artists, including Joni Mitchell and Carole King.

 Mika reunited with conductor Simon Leclerc at the end of 2016 to perform two concerts at the Teatro dell'Opera di Firenze in collaboration with the Maggio Musicale Fiorentino.
-The concerts were performed 30 and 31 December with the orchestra and choir of Maggio Musicale, under the direction of Leclerc, who had previously conducted Mika's symphonic performances in Montreal and Como.
+Two concerts were held, on 30 and 31 December, respectively, under the direction of Leclerc, who had previously conducted Mika's symphonic performances in Montreal and Como the prior year.
 In February 2017, Mika performed a medley of his own songs at the Sanremo Festival, as well as a tribute to the late George Michael.

-Mika released a single, "It's My House", which also served as the theme song for the second series of his show Stasera Casa Mika in October 2017.
-The following month (November 2017), Mika featured on the album Dalida by Ibrahim Malouf, a tribute album to the late Egyptian-Italian-French singer.
-Mika performed a cover of the Egyptian song "Salma Ya Salama", which Dalida had sung in both Arabic and French in 1977.
+In October 2017, Mika released a single titled "It's My House", which also served as the theme song for the second series of his show Stasera Casa Mika.
+The following month, Mika featured on the album Dalida by Ibrahim Malouf, a tribute album to the late Egyptian-Italian-French singer.
+He performed a cover of the Egyptian song "Salma Ya Salama", which Dalida had sung in both Arabic and French in 1977.

 In 2018, Mika featured on Adam to Eve no Ringo, a tribute album to Japanese musician Ringo Sheena, covering Sheena's song "Sid to Hakuchūmu" from her debut album Muzai Moratorium (1999).

-Mika collaborated with the French singers Doriand and Philippe Katerine on a single called "Danser Entre Hommes" in late 2018.
-It was released by Doriand on 30 August 2019.
+In late 2018, Mika recorded a collaboration with the French singers Doriand and Philippe Katerine on a single titled "Danser Entre Hommes", which was ultimately released on 30 August 2019.
 All three men appear in the song's music video.